 Lump-sum cash involves a first payment that’s 20 percent of the total you intend to pay off.
-If this offer is accepted via written confirmation from the IRS, the remaining balance is paid off in an additional five or fewer payments.
+If this offer is accepted via written confirmation from the IRS, the remaining balance is paid off in a maximum of an additional five payments.

 Unfortunately, many of these companies are scams.
-“The truth is that most taxpayers don’t qualify for the programs these fraudsters hawk, their companies don’t settle the tax debt, and in many cases don’t even send the necessary paperwork to the IRS requesting participation in the programs that were mentioned,” according to the Federal Trade Commission.
+Most taxpayers don’t qualify for the programs these fraudsters promote, their companies don’t settle the tax debt, and in many cases don’t even send the necessary paperwork to the IRS requesting participation in the tax relief programs they promote, according to the Federal Trade Commission.